Solar Power Inverters

 - Poor performing or shaded panels will have less effect on the performance of the remaining panels

 - Lower DC voltage between the panel and inverter for safety

 - Greater system design flexibility

-- Panels can be of different make and can easily be swapped
+- Panels can be of a different make and can be swapped easily

 - More expensive per watt of power when compared to string inverter setup